 What kind of care do adults need?

-- Schedule regular dental visits at our Brandywine office, Middletown office or Hockessin office every 6 months, or more frequently if our dentists indicate that you are prone to plaque and tartar buildup.
+Schedule regular dental visits at our Brandywine Office, Hockessin Office, Middletown Office, Newark Office, Wilmington Office, or Millsboro Office every 6 months, or more frequently if our dentists indicate that you are prone to plaque and tartar buildup.
 These visits will include a thorough examination and a professional cleaning by our dentists or our dental hygienist.